SmalandTV/EphedraRPG/Starting Guide T0-T3.md

 <br />
 <br />

-##### Next zone you wanna head into is the deeper human world, you want to head back to the key fragment bosses in the human world and go into the flames. ( REQ KEY OF MOON COMPLETED )
+##### Next zone you wanna head into the further human world, you want to head back to the key fragment bosses in the human world and go into the flames. ( REQ KEY OF MOON COMPLETED )
 ![nextzoneentrenceafterkeyofmoon](https://user-images.githubusercontent.com/35559819/35184524-128def64-fdf7-11e7-9371-568ee5474526.PNG)
 <br />
 <br />